In collaboration with Reflections Holiday Parks

 Good to know: High chairs and cots can be hired from reception.
 There is a separate laundry building adjacent to the deluxe cabins.

 If you couldn’t be bothered packing food for the trip (we didn’t), there’s an IGA store on Ballina Street where you can pick up your groceries.
-Reception at the holiday park also stocks some basic convenience items.
+Reception at Reflections Lennox Head also stocks some basic convenience items.
 If you’ve had to throw dirty clothes in your bag because, you know, you’re a busy parent and you haven’t gotten around to the washing, there’s a laundry at the holiday park.

 Things to do with kids